Permutation groups, partition lattices and block structures: Permutation Groups

-(b) First note that if the only partitions preserved by $G$ are the ones in $P$, then clearly $G$ is PB.
-Suppose first that there are further partitions other than the ones corresponding to down-sets in $M$ fixed by $G$, and let $\Pi$ be such a partition.
+(ii) $\Rightarrow$ (i).
+Note that if the only partitions preserved by $G$ are the ones in $P$, then clearly $G$ is PB.

+(iii) $\Rightarrow$ (ii).
+We prove the contrapositive.
+Suppose that there are further partitions fixed by $G$ other than the ones corresponding to down-sets in $M$, and let $\Pi$ be such a partition.
 Since $K\leq G$, it follows that $\Pi$ is also preserved by $K$.
-Therefore, $\Pi$ must have one of the two following forms: \begin{itemize} \item $\Pi$ is of the form
+Therefore, by the arguments in the proof of Theorem~\ref{thm-directPP} we deduce that since all of the $G(m_i)$s are primitive, one of the following must hold: \begin{itemize} \item All the $G(m_i)$s are mutually partition-orthogonal, and so $\Pi$ is of the form

-where $J$ is not a down-set of $M$; \item at least two of the $G(m_i)$s, say $G(m_i)$ and $G(m_j)$, are cyclic of the same prime order, and $\Pi$ is a partition whose corresponding $G(m_i)$ and $G(m_j)$-fibre partitions are the partitions into singletons and the $G(m_i)$ and $G(m_j)$-projection partitions are those with a single part. \end{itemize}
+where $J$ is not a down-set of $M$; \item at least two of the $G(m_i)$s, say $G(m_i)$ and $G(m_j)$, are cyclic of the same prime order, and $\Pi$ is a partition whose corresponding $G(m_i)$ and $G(m_j)$-fibre partitions are different to the $G(m_i)$ and $G(m_j)$-projection partitions respectively.
+Since the degree of $G(m_i)$ and $G(m_j)$ is prime, this can only happen if the fibre partitions are the partitions into singletons and the projection partitions are the partitions into a single part. \end{itemize}

 If $\Pi$ is of the first type, then there exist some $i, j\in [N]$ such that $m_i \sqsubset m_j$ and $m_j\in J$, but $m_i\not\in J$.
 Since $m_i$ and $m_j$ are comparable, there exists a chain $(m_i = a_0, a_1, \ldots, a_k = m_j)$ in $M$.
 Thus, $\Pi$ must be preserved by the wreath product $G(a_0)\wr G(a_1)\wr \ldots \wr G(a_k)$.
 However, we know that an imprimitive iterated wreath product cannot preserve partitions of equivalence relations where